Olamstix/Youtube_clone/README.md

 # Youtube_clone
-Youtube Clone built ith just HTML and CSS
+Youtube Clone built with just HTML and CSS